 He states, “There’s a name for this approach, coined by the Belgian philosopher Ingrid Robeyns: limitarianism.
 Robeyns argues that there should be an upper limit to the amount of income and wealth a person can amass.
 Just as we recognize a poverty line, below which no one should fall, we should recognize a riches line, above which no one should rise.”

-Bryne asserts that this even has a knock down effect on democracy, and quite literally goes against what make us human, “I’m wondering what we’re left with when there are fewer and fewer human interactions.
+Bryne asserts that this even has a knock-down effect on democracy, and quite literally goes against what makes us human: “I’m wondering what we’re left with when there are fewer and fewer human interactions.
 Remove humans from the equation, and we are less complete as people and as a society.
 “We” do not exist as isolated individuals.
 We, as individuals, are inhabitants of networks; we are relationships.
 That is how we prosper and thrive.”

-I came across the almost carbon copy argument - the need for more humanistic thinking - recently in a book by Douglass Rushkoff aptly named, Team Human.
-I devoured his manifesto which consists of 100 aphoristic statements, “exposing how forces for human connection have turned into ones of isolation & repression.”
+I came across the almost carbon-copy argument - the need for more humanistic thinking - recently in a book by Douglass Rushkoff aptly named Team Human.
+I devoured his manifesto, which consists of 100 aphoristic statements, “exposing how forces for human connection have turned into ones of isolation and repression.”

 The Long Now

-Given everything we have already discussed in this post it can be quite easily deduced that civilization is moving at break neck speed into the future whether we humans like it or not.
-In almost every facet of life the speed in which things are happening, and us having to deal with the repercussions are increasing.
-The Silicon Valley adage “Move Fast & Break Things” pretty much sums up our pathologically short attention span, as well as the “acceleration of technology, the short-horizon perspective of market-driven economics, the next-election perspective of democracies, and the distractions of personal multi-tasking.”
+Given everything we have already discussed in this essay, it can be quite easily deduced that civilization is moving at breakneck speed into the future whether we humans like it or not.
+In almost every facet of life the speed with which things are happening, and we having to deal with the repercussions, are increasing.
+The Silicon Valley adage “Move Fast and Break Things” sums up our pathologically short attention span, as well as the “acceleration of technology, the short-horizon perspective of market-driven economics, the next-election perspective of democracies, and the distractions of personal multi-tasking.”